 A free pollinator-friendly gardening workshop event, co-hosted by the UNT Community Garden, UNT We Mean Green Fund Department, Denton Clear Creek Natural Heritage Center and City of Denton Sustainability, will be held outside at the UNT Community Garden on February 13 from 2:30-3:30 p.m.
 Please invite anyone who may be interested by forwarding the Facebook event.

 Spring is a great time to build a pollinator garden.
 Denton's own excellent gardening resource, Rachel Weaver, will lead this hands-on workshop covering how to plan, plant and maintain a successful spring garden that is sure to draw some of your pollinator friends

 Join UNT in "beeing" a safe environment for our bee population!
 UNT hosts many opportunities for students, faculty, and staff to get involved with maintaining a bee-friendly environment.
 Many of these opportunities are student ideas that blossomed into ongoing campus projects that make UNT an even more environmentally friendly campus.
-Through the We Mean Green Fund, students, faculty, and staff developed these pollinator-friendly spaces that promote hands-on education and volunteerism.
+Funded by the UNT student body through the We Mean Green Fund, students, faculty, and staff developed the following pollinator-friendly spaces that promote hands-on education and volunteerism at UNT: